AmericanRework/Pico-2x-BLDC/README.md

 Assembled board:
 ![plot](./AssembledPico2xBLDCAmp.jpg)

-If you don't want to use the A/D (or want to repurpose any other inputs/outputs after you get a board you can cut the trace to that pin, and there's a tinned hole for you to take over.
+If you don't want to use the A/D (or want to repurpose any other inputs/outputs after you get a board) you can cut the trace to that pin(ehhh. update. not all the traces can be cut. is on hit list for next version), and there's a tinned hole for you to take over.
 And again, you don't have to build both servo amps if you want more IO's.

 'Firmware' for the rp2040 has some basic configuration and setup instructions in comments at the top of the code.
 It's pretty well tested and has been running for days without failing on an automower.
 Open up Arduino ide, install libraries: SimpleFOC, SimpleFOC drivers, and the Earle Philhower rp2040 core, compile and upload to your pico, good to go.
 Check top of the firmware file (RP2040SFocAmp.ino) for various additional documentation that might help you get started.